OTD7001: Inter-Professional Approach to Health

 1. OTD7501: Understanding Visual Deficits and Their Relationship to Occupation

 This course is designed to provide students with a strong understanding of the anatomy, physiology of the visual system and an understanding on the 3 - component model of vision, and the relationship between vision and occupation.
 The literature will be explored relative to the prevalence of vision problems in both the pediatric population and the acquired brain injury population.
 Important topical areas about vision in the pediatric and acquired brain injury populations will be explored.

 2. OTD7530: Remedial Vision Rehab 1: Visual Integrity and Visual Efficiency Problems

 This intensive/on-campus course is designed to prepare students to provide remedial vision rehabilitation (vision therapy) for visual efficiency problems while working with optometrists.
 The course will begin with a complete review of the various treatment modalities available to eye care professionals when treating both visual integrity and visual efficiency problems in the pediatric and acquired brain injury populations.
 The history of vision therapy will be explored and areas of controversy will be discussed.
 Students will be required to review the literature to understand the current evidence about the effectiveness of vision therapy for various visual efficiency problems.
 Students will have an intensive 5-day, on-site workshop designed to provide them with experience performing remedial vision rehabilitation.
-When returning home, students will be required to perform each vision therapy technique with a minimum of 2 subjects.
+When returning home, students will be required to perform each vision therapy technique with a minimum of two subjects.

 3. OTD7502: Vision Testing/Screening